-Are you planning on traveling to Italy during your pregnancy and suffering from varicose veins?
+Are you planning on traveling in Italy during your pregnancy and suffering from varicose veins?
 This common side effect of pregnancy hormones is uncomfortable during summer months, when it’s too hot to cover up, but there are some preventative measures you can take to decrease vein swelling and increase blood circulation.

 During pregnancy, female hormones (estrogen and progesterone) contribute to the onset or worsening of varicose veins problems.
 Women are at a higher risk of vein diseases during their period, while on contraceptive pill, but also and in particular during pregnancy.